dracory/liveflux/docs/proposals/data-flux-select.md

 # `data-flux-select`: Response Fragment Filtering

+## Status

+**Priority**: First implementation - standalone feature
+**Dependencies**: None - works with current architecture
+**Related**: Independent of other proposals

 ## Overview

 This proposal introduces `data-flux-select`, a declarative way for Liveflux clients to extract specific fragments from full HTML responses before applying swaps.
-The goal is to complement `data-flux-target` (which locates *where* to insert content) with a symmetrical mechanism that chooses *what* to keep from multi-fragment responses, mirroring htmx’s `hx-select` semantics while fitting Liveflux’s component lifecycle.
+The goal is to let clients pick *what* to keep from multi-fragment responses while the existing swap pipeline decides *where* to place content, mirroring htmx's `hx-select` semantics but staying compatible with Liveflux's current full-component replacement model.

 ## Motivation